withcenter/fireflow/README.md

 # User setting

+- User settigns are kept in `/user_settings/<uid>` document.
-- User settings could be saved in `users_public_data` collection.
+  - It could be saved in `/users_public_data/<uid>` collection.
 But the problem is when the client lists/searches user information based on the settings, the firestore downloads the whole document whether is it big or small.
-And this leads time consuming and lagging on the app and it costs more money also.
+And this leads the waste of network bandwidth, time consuming and lagging on the app.
+And even worse it costs more.

-  - This is why Fireflow has a separated `settings` collection.
+- You just set the settings.
+That's it.
+It will work.

+## New Comment Notification

+- If a user enable this option, the user will get push notification on every new comments under his posts or comments.
+- To enable it, simple set `notifyNewComments` to true.
+Example) `/user_settings/<uid> {notifyNewComments: true}`.
+- To disable it, set it to false or delete the field.

+## Forum Category Subscription

+- There are two types of push notification subscriptions.
+One is the post subscription, the other is the comment subscription.
+- If a user subscribes for the post, then he will get a push notification whenever there is a new post under the category.
+- If a user subscribes for the comment, he will get a push notification on very new comments under the category.
+- To enable the post subscription, set `[category].post` to true.
+Example) `/user_settings/<uid> {qna.post: true}`.
+- To enable the comment subscription, set `[category].comment` to true.
+Example) `/user_settings/<uid> {qna.comment: true}`.

 # System setting